 - Appropriateness of project for an undergraduate researcher

-- Demonstration of commitment to mentoring and supervision of undergraduate researcher
+- Demonstration of commitment to mentoring and supervision of undergraduate researcher, and delineation of mentoring plan

 From faculty budget specification (if applicable):